gpalou4/TFM/notebook.md

 #### 17/1/2020: Methylation QC pipeline

 Finished the pipeline.
 But there are still a few things to do.
-I have created a a list of cross-reactive probes to remove them (Chen 2013 et al. + Illumina Manifest), but I can't find the CpGs to remove from the Illumina manifest, instead I have searched for a most recent paper, Zhou et al. 2016, that contains some CpGs.
+I have created a a list of cross-reactive probes to remove them (Chen 2013 et al. + Illumina Manifest), but I can't find the CpGs to remove from the Illumina manifest, instead I have searched for a most recent paper ("Comprehensive characterization, annotation and innovative use of Infinium DNA methylation BeadChip probes.
+Zhou et al. 2016), that contains some CpGs.
 Chen has 30k CpGs, and Zhou 60ks, but 60ks uniquely between them.

 I also can begin now to try to upload just a few samples from my data and use them to run all the pipeline and change whatever I need to change.
 I have started doing the input reading part.